- What is the Slav Defense?

 At this point, Black faces several strategic options, each leading to different branches of the Slav Defense.
 Understanding these options is crucial for adapting to various White responses.

-Main Variations of the Slav Defense
+Variations of the Slav Defense

 1. Open Slav